-Sealants are usually made of plastic, so it is clear and therefore unnoticeable by people looking at you.
+Dental Sealants in Huntington, NY, are usually made of plastic, so it is clear and therefore unnoticeable by people looking at you.
 They are thin enough that most patients won’t feel anything.
 However, some patients say that they feel that their teeth are smoother.
 It does not cause pain or discomfort, and the sealant procedure is a quick one.

-Your Smile Huntington dentist will go over the procedure in-depth with you before applying a sealant, but here is a general overview of how dental sealants are applied:
+At Smile Huntington, our tooth sealant dentist near you, will go over the procedure in-depth with you before applying a sealant, but here is a general overview of how dental sealants are applied: